trivorak/folder_setup_nano/README.md

 # folder_setup_nano

-Program used for a folder structure creation.
+Program used for a folder structure creation on a Windows system.